Reflections

 Gratitude

-As our time at the headwaters draws to a close, I reflect with immense gratitude for the Anishinaabe elders, youth, and women who shared ceremony with us and all the wisdom, knowledge, laughter, and prayers offered; for the boat ride to the northernmost point of the river and for the joy of jumping in the water together.
-Thank you to the many who are trusting us on the journey of this pilgrimage, the water keepers and local communities along the stops, all who are joining us from home, our GCCLP partners and Pilgrimage Circle teams.
+As our time at the headwaters draws to a close, we reflect with immense gratitude for the Anishinaabe elders, youth, and women who shared ceremony with us and all the wisdom, knowledge, laughter, and prayers offered; for an unforgettable boat ride to the northernmost point of the river, and for the joy of jumping in the water together.
+Thank you to the many who are trusting us on the journey of this pilgrimage, the water keepers and local communities along the stops, all who are joining us from home, our Gulf Coast Center for Law and Policy partners, and Pilgrimage Circle teams.
 Thank you to all who are sending offerings and messages with us for the communities where we are traveling and sharing ceremony.
 Thank you to our families supporting us and holding it down at home during our time away.
 Thank you to the Ladyslippers, Dragonflies, Eagles, Loons, and Herons who greeted and visited with us over these weeks.

 Thank you to the Ancestors and Spirit guides who open the ways for this pilgrimage, who protect and guide us on this journey.